Gloss is an important aesthetic characteristic that can be quantitavely measured. Gloss meters facilitate this quality control process.

 How is gloss measured?

 A gloss meter will shine a beam of light of determined intensity at a surface at a prescribed angle and a sensor in the meter will detect how much of that light is reflected by the surface.
+Surfaces with lower levels of specular gloss reflect the light in a more diffuse pattern.
 The gloss meter will then calculate the gloss level of the surface in Gloss Units (GU).

 What is a Gloss Unit?

 A Gloss Unit is a measure of the light reflected by a surface versus that incident upon it.
-The reference material is a piece of polished black glass.
+The reference material is a piece of polished black glass with a refractive index of 1.567.

 How do gloss levels differ?